 How to keep deer from eating hostas

-There are several ways to protect your hostas from wild animals, like deer.
+There are several ways to protect your hostas from wild animals like deer.
 For starters, you can build a fence around your hostas.
 However, if you enjoy observing wildlife, you can spray deer repellents on your hostas or use scaring techniques to keep the deer away.
-There are other effective methods, so you’ll definitely find one that works for you.
+There are other effective methods too, and switching deterrent methods up can also be helpful.

 1. Build a high fence

-Shorter fences can also work as they pose a psychological barrier for deer.
-What’s more, adding an electric wire to the top of the fence will reinforce it.
-Nonetheless, having an electric fence might not be a good idea with the neighbor’s kids around.
+Shorter fences can work to some extent, as they pose a psychological barrier for deer.
+What’s more, adding an electric wire to the top of the fence will reinforce it, but it is unsafe for use around kids, pets, etc.

 2. Use a repellent

 There are different types and brands of deer repellents on the market.
 Some of them are chemical, and others are electronic.
-If none of these fit you, there’s always the DIY choice.
+If none of these fit you, there are also DIY options.

 Electronic repellents